soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "email@email.com"
 }) %>
 ```
-soa.cm.enclosedTextBoxFormRow
+soa.cm.enclosedTextBoxFormRow<br/>
-•   `enclosedTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `enclosedTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.enclosedTextBoxFormRow({
     "name" : "appid",